Stage shows, ground-level shows, assemblies, participatory demonstrations and activities.

-This stage show has been featured on a theatre stage at the Big Bang Fair (the UK’s largest STEM event) in 2016, as well as at Maker Faire UK, the Science & Media Museum (Bradford) the Museum of Science & Industry (Manchester), Big Bang Yorkshire & Humber, Big Bang South East and many other STEM events, national museums, Primary and Secondary schools across the country.
+This stage show has been featured on a theatre stage at the Big Bang Fair (the UK’s largest STEM event), Maker Faire UK, the Science & Media Museum (Bradford) the Museum of Science & Industry (Manchester), Big Bang Yorkshire & Humber, Big Bang South East and many other STEM events, Primary and Secondary schools across the country.